planetscale/nextjs-conf-2021/README.md

 ```
 pscale connect star-app shadow --port 3310
 ```
-10. Run to create the initial data model and do your first Prisma schema:
+10. In a different terminal, run the following to create the initial data model and do your first Prisma migrate:
 ```
 prisma migrate dev --name init
 ```
+You will notice a `prisma/migrations` folder as well as the schema in your `initial-setup` branch in PlanetScale.
 11. Create `lib/prisma.js` file:
 ```javascript
 import { PrismaClient } from '@prisma/client'